tmorin/homecloud-ansible/README.md

 - a support of high availability handled by `Keepalived`
 - a modern reverse proxy for UDP, TCP and HTTP handled by `Traefik`
 - a distributed block storage system handled by `Longhorn`
-- a decentralized solution to synchronize files between local/remote nodes, `dnas`, powered with `Syncthing` and `Samba`
+- a decentralized solution to synchronize files between local/remote nodes, `dnas`, powered with `Syncthing`, `NFS` and `Samba`

 The collection provides also ready-to-use services:

-- `Influxdata` : a set of components to monitor the Docker Swarm.
+- `Kubernetes Dashboard` : the built-in Kubernetes Dashboard.
-- `Portainer` : a lightweight management UI to easily manage the Docker Swarm.
 - `Nextcloud` : a platform providing the benefits of online collaboration without the compliance and security risks.
 - `Calibreweb` :  a web app providing a clean interface for browsing, reading and downloading eBooks using an existing Calibre database.
 - `Backup` : a system based on Duplicity and CRON which backups Docker volumes.